atrium — Docs

 Task list pane

-A workspace-scoped view of every task card.
+A project-scoped view of every task card.

-- Kanban board (default) — one column per status, drag cards between columns to change status, and new cards land at the top of their column.
-A card with an active run embeds a live agent chat so you can follow and reply right on the card, and shows live launch progress while its agent spins up.
-Under a wallpaper, lanes keep a faint surface backing so columns stay legible.
+• A card with an active run embeds a live agent chat, so you can follow and reply right on the card, and shows launch progress while its agent spins up.

 Opening